 (d) Conditions of participation in the courses, such as number of participants.

+8.2.2.6.4 The competent authority shall organize the supervision of training and examinations.

 8.2.2.6.5 Approval shall be granted in writing by the competent authority subject to the following conditions: